The Listening Studio tools library

 Coparenting text and email language that keeps you clear and child focused

-These coparenting tools are for messages that arrive hot, blaming, or confusing.
-They give you neutral language you can reuse so you answer once, protect your record, and keep the focus on your child instead of the fight.
+Neutral language you can reuse so you answer once, protect your record, and keep the focus on your child instead of the fight.

 From "Every message feels like a trap" to "I know my neutral template and when to use it."